Are you a Queenslander aged 15 years or older, no longer at school and need help to secure a job?

 Skilling Queenslanders for Work training projects help job seekers gain the skills, qualifications and experience they need to enter and stay in the workforce.

 Use the map below to locate projects near you.
 Click on a marker to display project details, including a project’s name, summary, delivery locations and duration.

 To check availability and other specifics, contact the funded organisation via the contact details displayed.

 Markers indicate a project’s primary delivery location – not actual organisation or training addresses, or other delivery locations in the region.
 Contact funded organisations for full details.

 Community Work Skills assists disadvantaged Queensland job seekers and low skilled workers to gain nationally recognised skills and qualifications up to a certificate III level.

 Work Skills Traineeships enable long-term unemployed and disadvantaged job seekers to be employed for up to six months on community, public works or environmental projects.

 Get Set for Work provides intensive employment and training assistance over a 12-month period to disengaged Queenslanders aged 15-19 years.

-Ready for Work assists young people aged 15-24 to transition into the workplace by providing courses of up to 6-8 weeks on job search assistance, employability skills and training.
+Ready for Work assists disadvantaged Queenslanders transition into the workforce by providing 6–8 week courses focused on job search assistance and training.

 Youth Skills provides nationally recognised training and employment support for 15-24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.